 Have you ever wondered what happens you travel solo and things go to crap real quick?
 Yea, I found that out last year when the weirdest freak accident happened while I was on a plane between Athens, Greece, and Zurich, Switzerland.
 On my first solo trip.
 My first solo international trip in 2017.
 It got real very fast.
 I have 4 tips for when you get hurt or sick while traveling that I think anyone who travels, but especially solo travelers need to read.

 If you want to read my saga, continue on.
 Otherwise, the tips are near the end.

-Since the incident, I have moved back into my apartment and can climb stairs with no problem.
+Since the incident, I have not had any major issues.
 I thought for sure after hearing my diagnosis, I was going to have to have ACL replacement surgery but luckily, my ortho doctor said he didn’t recommend it unless it became a problem.
-I had many weeks of physical therapy to build up my leg muscles from lack of use and I was determined to get back to normal especially because it is hard to photograph little ones and families if I cannot bend and move!
-I am still overly cautious and I cannot bend for long periods of time.
-I try not to kneel at all on my bad leg even though I don’t think it will be an issue.
+I had many weeks of physical therapy to build up my leg muscles from lack of use and I was determined to get back to normal.

-All that being said, having this real life experience was a great learning experience.
-Flash forward to now – one year later.
-I am currently in Amsterdam on my second solo trip getting ready to tackle Switzerland the next few days.
-In the past few days I have walked 15+ miles and my knee has been a champ.
-My feet on the other hand is covered in blisters.
-You win some, you lose some. 😂 From my not-so-harrowing-but-totally-terrifying-at-the-time trip, here are my tips for you to keep in mind while traveling!
+All that being said, having this real-life experience was a great learning experience.
+Flash forward to now: I am still traveling all over the world solo!
+From my not-so-harrowing-but-totally-terrifying-at-the-time trip, here are my tips for you to keep in mind while traveling!

 Always carry extra cash or an emergency higher limit credit card when traveling.